TechnicolorGUO/SGSimEval/README.md

-# SGSimEval - Survey Generation Similarity Evaluation System
+# SGSimEval: A Comprehensive Multifaceted and Similarity-Enhanced Benchmark for Automatic Survey Generation Systems

 ### Overview